feedhenry/student-help-guide/buddy-guide.md

 * Find out a little about them personally, you are going to work closely over the next month
 * Share with them your email, Slack and IRC handles, ensure the communication lines are always open
 * Add them to the rh-students Slack channel for peer support
-* Ask your new student to provide you with their GitHub account to add them to relevant GitHub organisations (fheng, feedhenry & feedhenry-templates in particular)
+* Assist them with setting up a GitHub account, and add them to any relevant organisations if appropriate
 * Show them the new student section in `feedhenry/student-help-guide`
 * Help them navigate around Gmail, recommend that they setup some filters especially for our github projects